ubemacapuno/rep-log/README.md

 <p>RepLog is a simple workout tracking application designed to cater to fitness enthusiasts of all levels.
 Whether you're just starting your fitness journey or are an experienced athlete, RepLog offers a user-friendly and efficient way to log and track your workout progress.</p>

 <p>The app features a range of workout categories including Push, Pull, Lift, Cardio, and Abs, catering to a wide array of fitness routines.
-One of the standout features of RepLog is its intuitive button counter, allowing users to easily track their repetitions with a simple click.
-This functionality not only makes it straightforward to log workouts as you go but also helps in maintaining accurate and consistent records of your training sessions.
-The app's streamlined design ensures that tracking your fitness progress is hassle-free, making it an ideal tool for anyone looking to enhance their workout experience.</p>
+One of the features of RepLog is its intuitive rep counter, allowing users to easily track their repetitions with a simple button press.
+This functionality makes it straightforward to log workouts as you go, and also helps in logging accurate and consistent records of your training sessions.
+The app's simple design ensures that tracking your fitness progress is hassle-free, making it an ideal tool for anyone looking to enhance their workout experience.</p>

 <p>Note: This application is a standalone project and does not require any external APIs for its core functionalities.
-All data is stored and managed locally, ensuring user privacy and data security.</p>
+All data is stored and managed locally in your browser via <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage">localStorage</a>, ensuring user privacy and data security.</p>

  <tr>
     <td width="30%"  style="align:center;" valign="top">